AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 ## 7.2 Course Structure XSD

 The following is the XML Schema for a course structure file.
-All course structures created for LMS import and created by the LMS for export must conform to this XSD and be named cmi5.xml.
+All course structures created for LMS import and created by the LMS for export MUST conform to this XSD and be named cmi5.xml.

 ```XML
 <xs:schema xmlns="http://aicc.org/CMI5/CourseStructure.xsd"